acmucsd/ctfbot/README.md

 team name is valid, if the user attempting to join a team hasn't already joined another team, and as long as the user attempting to join has been invited to the team they are trying to join.
 If the user has yet to be invited, the bot will DM the team owner a message in which they can react to accept this invite.
-The message will only be sent once regardless of the times invited, and thus an ignore/ "no reaction" is equivalent to a reject.
+The message will only be sent once regardless of the times invited, and thus an ignore / "no reaction" is equivalent to a reject.

-**Note 1:** check for individuals being on a team of one through the databse, not the server
+**Note 1:** check for individuals being on a team of one through the database, not the server

-**Note 2:** if these are used outside of the main server, the user is given instructions on how to do it properly in the main server
+**Note 2:** if these are used outside the main server, the user is given instructions on how to do it properly in the main server